olliw42/mLRS-docu/docs/PARAMETERS.md

 All parameters are configured via the Tx module, by using the CLI or the mLRS configuration Lua script (or the OLED if available).
 If no receiver is connected, then the Rx parameters cannot be configured.

-Depending on the specific mLRS hardware, it may happen that some parameters are not available, as well as that for a parameter some options are not available.
+Depending on the specific mLRS hardware, it may happen that some parameters are not available or that for a parameter some options are not available.

 ## Common Parameters ##